scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

 ### Why Contribute?

 - **Make a Difference:** Your improvements and ideas can help thousands of Revit users streamline their workflows.
-- **Learn and Grow:** Collaborate with other developers, learn new skills, and gain experience working on a modern .NET 8 project.
+- **Learn and Grow:** Collaborate with other developers, learn new skills, and gain experience working on a modern Revir add-in project.
 - **Shape the Future:** Influence the direction of BIM Family Manager by suggesting features or enhancements that matter to you.

 ### How You Can Help

 - **Report Issues:** Found a bug or have a suggestion?
-[Open an issue](https://github.com/your-org/family-manager/issues) to let us know.
+[Open an issue](https://github.com/scotec-Software-Solutions-AB/Bim.FamilyManager/issues) to let us know.
 - **Submit Pull Requests:** Fix bugs, add new features, or improve documentation.
 All contributions are reviewed and discussed.
 - **Improve Documentation:** Help make our guides, examples, and explanations clearer for everyone.
 - **Test and Review:** Try out new features, test on different Revit versions, and provide feedback.